galetskaya/Homework4_GB-/Introduction.md

 * to reapeat the lecture material
 * to have a practice with GIT and its commands
-* to jave apractice with MarkDown
+* to have some practice with MarkDown
 * to make Timur busy
 * something else probably, but nothing pops up in my head yet